-You may wish to consider joining a peer-to-peer group such as the Yahoo Group that is moderated by our partner organization ACCOI.
-A community of more than 800 people who have been affected by ACC is there to share insights and ideas, and help answer each other’s questions on treatment plans, side effects and much more.
-Information from peer-to-peer groups should not substitute for the advice of an experienced physician, but it may provide worthwhile perspectives.
+Friends, family, fellow patients and support groups can go a long way in providing you with love and emotional help and serve as another vital part of your support system.
+And you may wish to consider joining a peer-to-peer group such as the Yahoo Group that is moderated by our close collaborators at ACCOI.
+The information from peer-to-peer groups should not substitute for the advice of an experienced physician, but it may provide worthwhile perspectives.

 ACCRF is a patient-led effort to find and develop treatments for ACC, and there are many ways you can help!